Rolling recency

 90-day recency for passenger carrying

-Where dual flying that is not passenger carrying is taking place, for example an SPL holder pilot in command flying with a capable pilot designated as crew in accordance with SAO.GEN.135 including AMC and GM, that flying may count towards meeting the 90-day recency for passenger carrying.
-In that case, it is important that SAO.GEN.135 including AMC and GM is read and understood by the pilot in command.
+Where dual flying that is not passenger carrying is taking place, for example an SPL holder pilot in command flying with another qualified pilot designated as crew in accordance with SAO.GEN.135 including AMC and GM, that flying by the PIC may (see detail) count towards meeting the 90-day recency for passenger carrying, provided the point above about sole manipulator of the controls is applied.
+In that case, it is important of course that SAO.GEN.135 including AMC and GM is read and understood by the pilot in command.

 Additional comment re TMG flying